Scuba diver underwater next to reef

 There’s simply no better way to experience the Fleurieu’s rocky reefs than diving – it will allow you to explore the many reefs, shipwrecks and other underwater wonderlands that lie beneath the waves.

 And if diving’s not your thing, why not try snorkelling?
-You’ll find some of the world’s most pristine waters and diverse marine life in SA.
+You’ll find some of the world’s most breathtaking and diverse marine life in SA.
 You’ll still see plenty of fish, sponges, crabs, seahorses, reefs, rays and more.

 You can snorkel safely in almost all of our marine parks – read 10 top spots to snorkel for some of our favourites.
 Make sure you do your research, get local advice and assess conditions before taking the plunge.